Newsletter Subscribe

 Add the shrimps to the pot and mix well.
 Cook the shrimps until they turn from translucent to white.
 This should take 2 to 4 minutes over medium-low heat.
 In the meantime, slice a small to medium-sized lime for the gochujang pasta.

-Add the pasta to the gochujang sauce mixture and mix well.
-Squeeze the fresh lime over the pasta and mix.
-Wash and chop parsley and garnish.
+Add the pasta to the gochujang sauce and mix well.
+Squeeze fresh lime over the pasta and toss.
+Garnish with chopped parsley.
+The dish is ready to enjoy!
+Adjust the spice level with chili flakes or gochugaru, and check the salt.